Sila, Abu Dhabi

 As-Silaʿ (ٱلـسِّـلَـع) is a city in the Al Dhafra region of the Emirate of Abu Dhabi, United Arab Emirates.
 It is 350 km west of Abu Dhabi and 450 km west of Dubai.

 Description

 The area of Sila stretches west to the border with Saudi Arabia and encompasses the border town of Ghuwaifat and measures 408 km2.
-The census of 2005 recorded a population of 11,900 in Sila.)
+The census of 2005 recorded a population of 11,900 in Sila.

 Archaeology

-There are archaeological remains over 7,000 years old at Sila.
+There are archaeological remains over a 7,000-year old settlement at Sila.